 In case you think that I’m so virtuous and never eat treats, this blog will prove otherwise.
-I know the weather is getting chilly…but it’s always ice cream season for me.
-And I love this treat so much that I didn’t want to wait until spring to share.
+Regardless of the weather, ice cream is always in season for me.

 This particular recipe actually started with an experiment.
 I was making my regular chocolate-chocolate chip cookies (which I tell you how to do at the end) and decided to see what happens if I replace half of the margarine (which I know isn’t so healthy) with peanut butter.
 I loved the flavor, but the cookies were too delicate and crumbly.
 Instead, I turned them into ice cream sandwiches.
 For this purpose, these cookies were even better than regular cookies.
 The delicateness of these cookies meant that they didn’t overpower the icy treat in between…it was easier to bite (biting through two frozen cookies is a lot more work than biting through the typical cakey outside of a store-bought ice cream sandwich).

 Of course, with my dairy sensitivity, it’s been quite a while since I’ve had real ice cream.
 Coconut Bliss has become a worthy substitute—lots of great flavors and nice mouth feel so I don’t feel deprived…and most of them are sweetened with agave instead of cane sugar (my strongest food sensitivity).
 Their Cherry Amaretto, in particular, makes me not miss ice cream.

 I adapted the cookie part of this recipe from the “Deep Dark Chocolate Drops” recipe in The Cookie Cookbook (now out-of-print).
 But since I’ve replaced the majority of ingredients with my food-sensitivity-friendly alternatives, I feel like I own it now!
 This recipe makes about 15 sandwiches.

 For the cookies: